Higgcz/werq/README.md

-# dirq
+# werq

 A simple, directory-based job queue system for Python.

-## Why dirq?
+## Why werq?

 I wanted a job queue that's easy to observe and debug.
-With dirq, everything is just JSON files in directories - you can browse jobs with `ls`, inspect them with `cat`, and understand the system state at a glance.
+With werq, everything is just JSON files in directories - you can browse jobs with `ls`, inspect them with `cat`, and understand the system state at a glance.

-By relying on filesystem atomicity, dirq can scale to multi-machine setups with just a network filesystem.
+By relying on filesystem atomicity, werq can scale to multi-machine setups with just a network filesystem.
 No Redis, no RabbitMQ, no external services.

-For more advanced use cases, check out [Celery](https://docs.celeryq.dev/), [Huey](https://huey.readthedocs.io/), or [Dask](https://www.dask.org/). dirq is for when you want simplicity - jobs as plain config files, workers that decide how to process them, and each job getting its own result directory.
+For more advanced use cases, check out [Celery](https://docs.celeryq.dev/), [Huey](https://huey.readthedocs.io/), or [Dask](https://www.dask.org/). werq is for when you want simplicity - jobs as plain config files, workers that decide how to process them, and each job getting its own result directory.

 ## Features